-6 The Government has decided to use appointed auditors to audit many agencies.
-It has stated that it uses appointed auditors so the Saskatchewan public accounting industry can retain local expertise.
+&lt;sup>7 The Government decided to use appointed auditors to audit many agencies.
+It stated that it uses appointed auditors so the Saskatchewan public accounting industry can retain local expertise.

-7 Available at www.auditor.sk.ca under Publications/Resources.
+Available at www.auditor.sk.ca under Publications/Resources.